Capital and How It's Used in Business and Economics

 How Capital Keeps the U.S. Economy Humming

-Capital is the money, credit, and other forms of funding that build wealth.
+Financial capital is the money, credit, and other forms of funding that build wealth.
 Individuals use it to invest.
 They can make a down payment on a home, or create a portfolio for retirement.

 In business accounting, capital is how companies invest in their businesses.
 That means they can't use it now to give themselves raises, increase dividends, or lower prices.
 They must use it to produce greater gains in the future.
 A business uses capital to transform itself into something more profitable.